-Copyright © 2018 IEC, Geneva, Switzerland
+Copyright © 2021 IEC, Geneva, Switzerland

 All rights reserved.
 Unless otherwise specified, no part of this publication may be reproduced or utilized in any form or by any means, electronic or mechanical, including photocopying and microfilm, without permission in writing from either IEC or IEC's member National Committee in the country of the requester.

-If you have any questions about IEC copyright or have an enquiry about obtaining additional rights to this publication, please contact the address below or your local IEC member National Committee for further information.
+If you have any questions about IEC copyright or have an enquiry about obtaining additional rights to this publication, please contact the address below or your local IEC member National Committee for further information..

-IEC Central Office 3, rue de Varembé CH-1211 Geneva 20 Switzerland
+IEC Central Office 3, rue de Varembé CH-1211 Geneva 20 Switzerland Tel: +41 22 919 02 11 info@iec.ch www.iec.ch

-Email: inmail@iec.ch Web: www.iec.ch